CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. It shows a history of changes
+2. It allows people to collaborate on projects
+3. It allows for easy sharing of work between collaborators

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy of it on your GitHub profile

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+You create a local copy

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you request changes from your fork to be pulled to the project

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It shows you all changes in a particular repository

 ## Question 13